 Bladder cancer does not always resolve.
 Instead, it can become a chronic condition.
 Regular treatment will be necessary to control the cancer.

-In the early stages, common symptoms include:
+In the early stages,

 Blood in the urine: This is common.
 It can range from being detectable through a microscope to altering the color of the urine completely.